How to teach your kids about money

 Activities for you and your child

-To help you and your child talk about money now that schools are closed, we’re happy to share some special resources.
+To help you and your child talk about money, we’re happy to share some special resources.
 They’ve been put together by the Building Societies Association and Young Money, a financial education charity which is part of Young Enterprise.

 The worksheets are designed to suit different age groups, and they cover a range of topics.
 They all include activities that’ll get you and your child talking about money and banking.